jpaquay/netdevbe/README.md

 * Worked on the company communications strategy; defined new channels of communications; created and maintained company website's www.missil.be.
 * designed the new company logo

-### sports
+### real life
-Cyclist, Occasional snowboarder, Basketball for almost 20 years, Field hockey in Gentlemen league since 2017
+3 kids, cyclist, snowboarder, basketball, field hockey

 ### stuff